nens/threedi-docs/source/i_running_a_simulation.rst

 -----------

 * 'The NetCDF contains:' choose between time series of global values and raster time series (for spatially and temporally varying precipitation data).
 * Upload bar: the event is defined in a NetCDF file.
-The default format is in minutes, and the rainfall in mm for that time step.
+Use the processing algorithm *Rasters to spatiotemporal NetCDF* to generate such a file from a folder of tiffs.
 Please keep in mind that the duration of the rain in the custom format cannot exceed the duration of the simulation.

 Design
 ------